-Economy and Tax Base: Sustained Recovery for Las Vegas Metro Area
+Economy and Tax Base: Sustained Recovery in Las Vegas Metro Area

 Clark County is a regional center in southern Nevada, including Las Vegas (Aa2 stable) and the greater metro area.
 The local economy is dependent upon gaming and tourism sectors that include the world-renowned Las Vegas Strip.
-Importantly, the Las Vegas Convention and Visitors Authority (LVCVA) (A1 stable special tax) remains the market leader in the U.S. for large-scale conventions and trade shows which supports visitor counts that grew by around 3% to a new record of 42 million in 2015 and are growing modestly again year-to-date in 2016.
-Nevertheless, tourism spending in the Las Vegas area have been modestly impacted by economic weakness abroad and more stringent controls on funds flowing from overseas, according to Moody's Analytics.
-In particular, the state's gaming revenue from the Las Vegas Strip is up slightly so far in FY2016 despite continued weakness in high-stakes gaming often driven by foreign players.
+Importantly, LVCVA remains the market leader in the US for large-scale conventions and trade shows, which supports visitor counts.
+Las Vegas has been the market leader in the U.S. for hosting trade shows and conventions for over 20 years, driven by LVCVA's marketing efforts and large facilities that allow the area to attract over 50 of the 250 largest conventions and trade shows.
+Nevertheless, tourism spending in the Las Vegas area is broadly impacted by economic volatility abroad and domestically.
+Recently, more stringent controls on funds flowing from overseas can affect tourism sectors.
+However, the state's gaming revenue from the Las Vegas Strip was up by 3.2% for the first half of FY2017, relative to the same prior-year period, despite volatility in high-stakes gaming often driven by foreign players.
+Gaming revenues were up by only 0.9% for FY2016.

-The county's unemployment rate remained elevated at 6% as of March 2016, but is improving despite a fast-growing labor force, even as hiring in hospitality sectors slowed since 2014.
-Historically, one in three jobs in the metro area are in leisure and hospitality sectors, leaving employment highly cyclical to consumer demand.
-The Las Vegas metro area reportedly recovered recessionary job losses in the first few months of 2016.
-The economy benefits from gains in high-tech and healthcare sectors that provide modest diversity from traditional industries, and construction jobs have expanded as commercial and infrastructure projects ramped up.
-Median family income was 96.6% of U.S. as of the 2012 American Community Survey, which is modest at the Aa1 rating level but similar to some other large, urban areas.
+The county's unemployment rate improved to 5.1% as of February 2017, even with a fast-growing labor force.
+Historically, one in three jobs in the metro area are in leisure and hospitality sectors, leaving employment highly cyclical and subject to US and global consumer demand.
+The Las Vegas metro area recovered recessionary job losses in early 2016 and continues to see employment gains.
+The economy benefits from gains in high-tech and healthcare sectors that provide modest diversity from traditional industries, and construction jobs expanded as commercial and infrastructure projects ramped up but remain well below prerecession levels.
+Median family income was 90.9% of U.S. as of the 2015 American Community Survey, which is modest at the Aa1 rating level but not unlike some other urban areas.

-The economy and tax base benefit from strong tourism activity and additional attractions that include the recently completed T-Mobile Arena which is expected to host a newly awarded National Hockey League franchise.
-Major resorts on The Strip continue to make facility improvements and add more diverse attractions, like theater and dining, beyond traditional gambling.
+The economy and tax base benefit from strong tourism activity and additional attractions that include the recently completed T-Mobile Arena which will host a new NHL franchise and other large events.
+Major resorts on The Strip continue to make facility improvements and add more diverse attractions, like theater and dining, beyond traditional gaming.
+The relocation of the NFL's Oakland Raiders was approved in March and will provide another attraction for residents and tourists, likely in 2020 after the proposed stadium is completed.